DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_67_electrum-bp.md

 This analysis can be broken if you use coinjoin.
 One method is to use Wasabi Wallet (or Joinmarket) to mix all your coins before depositing to cold storage.
 Keep a few mixed outputs in Wasabi Wallet and use that if you'd like to spend bitcoin.
 Remember that Wasabi Wallet is a hot wallet.
 Treat it like cash in your pocket and don't keep larger amounts in it.
 Then you can top up your Wasabi Wallet as needed.
 Either by buying more at an exchange (and mix) or depositing from your cold storage.

 I would recommend to always try to send whole outputs from your cold wallet.
 This way, you won't produce any change that you have to keep track of.
 To do this in Electrum, go to the `Coins` tab.
 Right click on the address you'd like to spend from.
 Select `Spend`.
 Then fill in the receiving address and select "Max" on the `Send` tab.
+You can send more then one output in the same transaction, but know that they'll be linked togheter.

 If you don't run your own full node and connect Electrum to it with for example Electrum Personal Server, you'd have to mix your outputs again if you'd like to keep your privacy.
 Electrum uses specialised servers that will know of all your used addresses.
 Anyone can run a server and you'll be connected to one randomly by default.